MaxLap/activerecord_where_assoc/README.md

 * 3rd, 4th, 5th parameters are the same as the 1st, 2nd and 3rd parameters of `#where_assoc_exists`.
 * block: same as `#where_assoc_exists`' block

-The order of the parameters may seem confusing.
-But you will get used to it.
+The order of the parameters may seem confusing, but you will get used to it.
 To help remember the order of the parameters, remember that the goal is to do:

     5 < (SELECT COUNT(*) FROM ...)